 - 1. Turn the fuel shut-off valve to the On position. - 2.
 Turn the battery disconnect switch to the On position. - 3.
-Move the throttle lever to the slow idle position.
-NOTE: if the throttle is not in the slow idle position, the throttle lever will not operate correctly until it has been returned to the slow idle position.
+Pull out the choke handle to the choke or start position.
+Choke may not be required when the engine is at operating temperature. - 4.
+Move the throttle lever to the fast idle position.

-Do not run the electric starter continuously for more than 10 seconds.
-If the engine does not start in this time, wait 30 seconds and try again.
+Do not run the electric starter continuously for more than 5 seconds.
+If the engine does not start in this time, wait one minute and try again.

-- 4. Turn the ignition key to the On position and check to see that the malfunction indicator light is on. - 5.
-Turn the ignition key to the start position and hold to engage the starter.
+- 5. Turn the ignition key to the start position and hold to engage the starter.
 Release the key when the engine starts.
 NOTE: if engine fails to start, refer to the troubleshooting section. - 6.
-Check to see that the malfunction indicator light is off.
-If it is still illuminated, immediately shut off the engine and check the cause.
+As the engine warms up, gradually push the choke handle in to the run position.
+Wait until the engine runs smoothly before each adjustment.